jiahuiiiii/2023-School-Notes/Chemistry/Chp1.md

     - Used to separate a mixture based on the differences in the components' solubility and attraction to a stationary phase and a mobile phase.
     - *separate two or more dissolve solid in a solution*

+---

+`well I guess that's pretty much it.
+It isn't perfect in any way, but it took way too long time, so I guess I have to end it roughly xD.`

+`jiahuiiiii @ 7th March 2023 2348`